milgra/milgra.com.2021/README.md

 add tags
 HETZNER cloud!!!
-"loading" text stylize in html on startup months should flow in from the right one by one newpost/newproject layouts generic menu system
+"loading" text stylize in html on startup szerver nelkul hogy kezeli a site a hibakat? heckelest hogy allja a szerver? months should flow in from the right one by one newpost/newproject layouts generic menu system